Finance, Banking & Business

 Income inequality disproportionately impacts women and people of color, since these populations are concentrated in low-wage jobs.
 There are root causes to this inequality.
 Historical practices like racial segregation limited access to good-quality schools and job training programs.
 Racist policies banned women and people of color from accessing education, programs for gifted students, and higher-paid professions.
 Other ongoing factors include racial and gender bias in hiring practices, inadequate childcare support, the criminalization and imprisonment of black men, etc.

-In terms of income growth, between 1980-2017, workers in West Palm Beach with earnings at the 10th percentile saw the least income growth at -11%.
-Compare that with the highest-paid workers: they saw their wages increase by 41%!
+In terms of income growth, between 1980-2019, workers in Palm Beach County with earnings at the 10th percentile saw the least income growth at -13%.
+Compare that with the highest-paid workers: they saw their wages increase by 18%!
+(Source: National Equity Atlas)